 Thank you very much for your interest in volunteering on behalf of bats!
 We have no opportunities available at this time.
+If you’d like to be the first to know about future opportunities, please sign up here to be notified.
 There may be other opportunities to work with university professors or graduate students conducting research in your area, or perhaps a local rehabilitator could use your help.
 Barring such opportunities you can always help bats by simply learning about them and sharing your knowledge.
 To that end I’d like to encourage you to join Merlin Tuttle’s Bat Conservation as a member.
 Follow us on Facebook, Instagram, and Twitter to keep up with us.
 You can also subscribe to our Blog, which is a separate subscription from membership, so you receive only what you want from us.

 We periodically offer hands-on field opportunities.
 Those who join us on field trips accomplish so much, most recently in Thailand (2019) and Panama (2018).
 We have begun tentative plans for a trip to Costa Rica in 2022.
 We give first invitations to Partner and Cornerstone members, and then so on, as space remains.